rasikjain/rasikjain-hugo/content/posts/simple-notes-app-using-react-typescript-nodejs-graphql-mongodb.md

 We have created `models` and `resolvers` for Notes.
 We now have to create a mongo database.
 For this tutorial, we will use the cloud infrastructure provided by [MongoDB](https://www.mongodb.com/try) and create a free-tier database.
 Here are the steps for creating a database.

 * Sign-up for an account at https://account.mongodb.com/account/login
-* Create a new `Cluster` under free-tier category.
+* Create a new `Cluster` under the free-tier category.
 * Create a new `Collection` and name it as `notes`.
 * Create a db user (`dbUser`) under database access and assign read-write permissions to the database.
 * Note down the `username` and `password` created for the database user.
 * Under `Network access`, allow your current IP address to connect to the database cluster.

 We are now set with our Mongo database ready to be used with our GraphQL server.
-We will use following connection string format within our code for mongoDB.
+We will use the following connection string format within our code for mongoDB.

 ```
 mongodb+srv://dbUser:<password>@<clusterName>.mongodb.net/<DatabaseName>?retryWrites=true&w=majority